mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/tutorials/static-local-volume/index.md

     When you run this command, the local volume provisioned detects the `example-volume` volume and adds it as a persistent volume to the `localvolumeprovisioner` storage class.

-1. Verify the persisten volume by running the following command:
+1. Verify the persistent volume by running the following command:

     ```bash
     kubectl get pv